Zope Object Database: Class persistence

 The class persistence—writing the class of a particular object into the storage—is obtained by writing a kind of "fully qualified" name of the class into each record on the disk.
 In Python, the name of the class involves the hierarchy of directory the source file of the class resides in.
 A consequence is that the source file of persisting object cannot be moved.
 If it is, the ZODB machinery is unable to locate the class of an object when retrieving it from the storage, resulting into a broken object.

 ZEO

 Zope Enterprise Objects (ZEO) is a ZODB storage implementation that allows multiple client processes to persist objects to a single ZEO server.
 This facilitates transparent scaling.

 Pluggable storages

 Network Storage (also known as ZEO) enables multiple Python processes to load and store persistent instances concurrently.
 File Storage allows a single Python process to interact with a file on disk.
-RelStorage enables the persistence backing store to be a RDBMS.
-Directory Storage stores each persistent data as a separate file on the filesystem, similar to FSFS in Subversion.
+RelStorage enables the persistent backing store to be a RDBMS.
+Directory Storage stores each persistent data object as a separate file on the filesystem, similar to FSFS in Subversion.
 Demo Storage serves as an in-memory backend for the persistent store.
 BDBStorage, now abandoned, used a Berkeley DB backend.